 Most GP appointments are short.
-During usually a 5- 10 minute consultation a GP should listen to concerns, consider your symptoms and come to a working diagnosis and provide advice and treatment.
+During a 5- 10 minute consultation, a GP should listen to concerns, consider your symptoms, come to a working diagnosis, and provide advice and treatment.

-It is usually the GP who sees the first signs of a medical problem.
-Things can however go wrong.
-In our experience the most common causes of things going wrong are:-
+The GP usually sees the first signs of a medical problem.
+Things can, however, go wrong.
+In our experience, the most common causes of things going wrong are:-

-Some symptoms are what is known as a red flags – an indicator for a certain condition or treatment.
+Some symptoms are known as red flags – an indicator of a certain condition or treatment.
 Ignoring such symptoms can mean an opportunity to prevent a condition is lost.